Carl Bernstein: Trump vs Mueller

 - Legendary journalist, Carl Bernstein, uses 40 years of experience to dissect the current political atmosphere

-- With humor and humility, Bernstein compares The Nixon White House to the current administration in regards to integrity and scandal
+- With humor and humility, Bernstein compares The Nixon White House to the Trump administration in regards to integrity and scandal

 - Responsibility, honesty, and morality are hot button topics that drive a lively conversation with Carl Bernstein